 Supplemental student status can start only on April 1, July 1, October 1 or January 1.
 It cannot start subsequently right after leave of absence.
-Students who wish to get this supplemental status must contact Kyoumu at least one month before the proposed starting day of the status.
+Those who wish to apply for this status must request a form at Kyoumu, consult the supervisor to be given a comment on the form, and submit it to Kyoumu at least one month before the proposed starting day of the status.
 This status restricts you to conduct any academic work on campus, thus JAIST does not sponsor you to apply/extend/renew your student visa for the period.